apiaryio/apiaryio.github.com/_posts/2015-06-04-Hyperdrive.md

 allow both the server and the client change independently over time.

-Imagine entering an API without knowing about any implementation details, but instead just understanding of the semantics behind the API.
-We can load these implementation details at run-time to allow us to change them at any point.
+Imagine entering an API without knowing about any implementation details, but instead just understanding the semantics of the API.
+We can get the implementation details of the API at run-time to allow us to change them at any point.
 Giving us the ability to control features of the API without breaking our clients.

+This means you don't have to redeploy your client to make changes to the implementation, and you don't have to leave your existing users in a broken state with a dated version of your application.

 ## Hyperdrive